-Welcome to our monthly feature The PR Desk!
-Written by PR professional Heather Travis, it guides food bloggers on the ins and outs of navigating the world of PR agencies and brands.
-This month, Heather talks networking and how it takes action to make it work.
-Then, she goes into action and shares 5 tips for effective follow-up to help you take action!
+Welcome to the The PR Desk!
+Written by PR professional Heather Travis, it helps food bloggers with the ins and outs of navigating the world of PR agencies and brands.
+In this article Heather gives you 5 key tips for following up after a networking event so you can make the most of that face to face meeting.

 Every new person, every new interaction is an opportunity awaiting your exploration.
 At big events filled with like-minded and awesome people like the annual FBC Conference, these opportunities aren’t just lurking around the corner, they're presented to you with a pretty bow.
 No need to "find" the opportunities — you just need to do your part to move the needle and do the work.